teddybear082/crus-modloader/README.md

 -You have to jump up stairs

--You need to set the resolution in the in game menu to 1920 x 1080 or 1024 x 720 to ensure you can see the full menus
+-You need to set the resolution in the in game menu to 1024 x 720 to ensure you can see the full menus

 -If you have bad performance you can try the following: